mnlipp/jdrupes-mdoclet/mdoclet/overview.md

 A prebuilt version can be downloaded from ...
 (use the JAR with the suffix "-all" for a JAR file that includes all dependencies).

-`-markdown-processor`
+`--markdown-processor`
-:   Specify the markdown processor, see below.
+:   Specify the Markdown processor, see below.

-`-overview <page>`
+`-overview <file>`
 :   Specify an overview page.
-This is basically the same as with the
-    standard doclet, however, the specified page will be rendered by the Markup processor.

-`-tag <definition>`
-:   This is tha same as with the standard doclet.
-However, the flags for the
+This is an option from the standard doclet.
-    tag can include an "`M`" which means that the tag will be preprocessed by the markdown processor.
+    If the file name ends with ".md", the file will be converted by the Markdown processor.

 `-highlight-style <style>`
 :   The style to be used for syntax highlighting.